-\Rightarrow Dissertation defense (final oral exam) and D4 around March or early April of Year 5

-- \Rightarrow Graduation in May - \Rightarrow Year 5 Fall: submit M1 and M3 forms to get MA degree - \Rightarrow Year 5 Spring: file for MA degree
+- \Rightarrow Dissertation defense (final oral exam) and D4 around March or early April of Year 5 - \Rightarrow Graduation in May - \Rightarrow Year 5 Spring: file for MA degree (if haven't yet)

 If a Year 5 student has not yet passed the comprehensive exam (dissertation proposal), then they must participate fully in one of the Econ 9413 research workshops (but official enrollment is not required).
 Such students only need to register for 1 credit hour each semester (assuming all other courses have been completed), but such international students must submit a reduced course load request through myStatus (go to "F-1 student," then "Reduced course load"), which will ask for the academic advisor to confirm the student has completed all formal coursework.
 Also, the Graduate School requires the comprehensive exam to be passed at least seven months before the dissertation defense.